trickortweak/flickr-uploader/README.md

 * A: Nope.
 It's a work in progress.
 I've tested it as needed for my needs, but it's possible to build additional features by contributing to the script.

 * Q: How to automate it with a Synology NAS ?
-* A: With DSM 5, create an automate task, make it run once a day for example, and put this in the textbox without quotes "/usr/local/python/bin/python path_to_your_script" for ie, "/usr/local/python/bin/python /volume1/script/flickr-uploader/uploadr.py"
+* A: First you will need to run script at least one time in a ssh client to get the token file then with DSM 5, create an automate task, make it run once a day for example, and put this in the textbox without quotes "path_to_your_python_program path_to_your_script".
+For example, assuming you installed Python package from Synocommunity, command should look like "/usr/local/python/bin/python /volume1/script/flickr-uploader/uploadr.py".